 How To Encourage Someone To Go To Therapy: Tips For Loved Ones

 Watching someone you love go through mental health challenges can be tough.
 It can be even more challenging if they are not receptive to something that might help them.
+Encouraging someone you care about to go to therapy can be a delicate and important conversation, but it is possible with the right approach.

 For various reasons, some people don't feel comfortable seeing a therapist.
-Some people may have been raised in or exposed to an environment where therapy came with a stigma.
+Some individuals have been raised in or exposed to an environment where therapy came with a stigma.
 They may see having a mental illness as some type of weakness.
 Other people may be dubious because they don't understand the therapy process or think it's a waste of time because it doesn't work.

 Educate yourself